William Preston Anderson: Patton Anderson

 William P. Anderson had a brother named Patton Anderson, who apparently worked as a trader of land warrants, horses, and slaves.
+He, like his brother, was prominent in the community, a "large land owner and inspector general of the Tennessee Militia...Unfortunately, Major Anderson was also known to associate with the wrong sort of people, and at times he was overbearing and belligerent.
+Anderson was a heavy drinker and a mean drunk.
+His violent temper continuously involved him in numerous quarrels and fights."

 Judge Jo.
-C. Guild of Rose Mont wrote of "my uncle, Conn, Stokely Donelson, Patton Anderson, and several others, as fierce as bull dogs" escorting Andrew Jackson when he arrived at a racetrack sometime between 1805 and 1810 to declare that Jackson's opponent's horse ought to be disqualified.
+C. Guild of Rose Mont wrote late in life of "my uncle Conn, Stokely Donelson, Patton Anderson, and several others, as fierce as bull dogs" escorting Andrew Jackson when he arrived at the local racetrack sometime between 1805 and 1810 to declare that Jackson's opponent's horse ought to be disqualified.
 Patton Anderson and Andrew Jackson apparently jointly organized a series of cockfights for Fourth of July week in 1809, which were heavily patronized and during which "large sums of money and several horses were exchanged."
 On October 24, 1810, W. P. Anderson's brother Patton Anderson was shot and killed by David Magness in Shelbyville, Tennessee.
 The Magnesses were defended by Felix Grundy in their first trial, during which Patton Anderson was characterized as an unruly drunk and a violent character generally.
 The Magnesses also seemed to have unsavory reputations.
 Lawyers examining witnesses asked questions like "Did you ever bite off Dick Scruggs' nose?"

 Character witnesses in Anderson's favor included Nashville mayor Joseph Coleman, and Andrew Jackson, who undermined the prosecution's case when he testified something to the effect of "Sir, my friend Patton Anderson was the natural enemy of villains and scoundrels!"
 None of the Magnesses were convicted of anything in the shooting death of Anderson, although by the time the cases were resolved two years later they had served considerable time in jail.
 The Magnesses later relocated to Arkansas.
-Future Tennessee governor Newton Cannon was one of the jurors who voted to acquit; apparently because of this he "became the object of Jackson's displeasure ...for some reason Cannon was marked by Jackson as the cause of the acquittal."
+Future Tennessee governor Newton Cannon was one of the jurors who voted to acquit; apparently because of this he "became the object of Jackson's displeasure...for some reason Cannon was marked by Jackson as the cause of the acquittal."